tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 10. Select **+Add artifact**.

-11. For the Artifact Type, select **Policy Assignment**, review all the policies available to you (at the time of this writing you would see 283 policies).
+11. For the Artifact Type, select **Policy Assignment**, review all the policies available to you (at the time of this writing you would see 37 definitions and 311 policies).

 12. In the search box, type **unrestricted**, browse for the **Audit unrestricted network access to storage accounts**.